VinceCabs/GAUnit/docs/index.rst

    :target: https://gaunit.readthedocs.io/en/latest/?badge=latest
    :alt: Documentation Status

-GAUnit is a Python library for testing Google Analytics implementations.
+GAUnit is a Python library used for Google Analytics implementations testing.

-It is designed to be used within your pipelines in various environments such as traditional websites, Single Page Applications or Mobile Apps.
+It is designed to be used within your pipelines in various environments such as traditional websites or Single Page Applications.

+GAUnit is compatible for `GA4 <https://developers.google.com/analytics/devguides/collection/ga4>`_.

 Features
 ---------------